rdchip/Temperature-24h-Raspberry-Pi/README.md

 ````sh
 $ sudo bash off_screen.sh
 ````
-The system will reboot and your big monitor will back if you connected.
+The system will reboot and your big monitor will back if it is connected.

 # Brightness adjustment